MarkRotchell/sudoku/README.md

 # sudoku
-Solvers for sudoku in python - final goal to generate on demand puzzels which are genuinely challenging
+Solvers for sudoku in python - final goal to generate (on demand) puzzles which are genuinely challenging